Naumann-Lab/nlp4neuro/README.md

 ## Conda environments

 - Each experiment provides a .yml file and script for activating the corresponding environment.
 All packages which are necessary for a given experiment will be installed.
+- To run each code, you will need to point the directories (e.g. results directory, data directory) to the corresponding "data" folder.

 ## Data availability
 - All data is available at https://doi.org/10.7910/DVN/EFP1IL.
-Please download all data and unzip the folder in the same parent directory as the code folder.
+Please download all data and unzip the folder into the "data" folder.

 ## Running each experiment
 - To run an experiment, depending on your working environment, run the corresponding shell script or simply type